bparanj/linksearch/README.md

 ## Copy SSH Credentials to Clipboard

 Customize the JSON data in ssh.html for your needs and open it in a browser to start using the search and copy to clipboard feature.

+### Dependencies

+- Tippy
+- Popper

+## Search Hyperlinks

+Customize the JSON data in linksearch.html for your needs and open it in a browser to start using the search and open link in new tab feature.

+The link is dynamically bound to a variable using bind Aline directive.

 ## Inventive Principles Used